DataDog/datadog-api-client-ruby/docs/v1/LogsPipelinesAPI.md

 > <LogsPipelinesOrder> update_logs_pipeline_order(body)

-Update pipeline order

 Update the order of your pipelines.
-Since logs are processed sequentially, reordering a pipeline may change the structure and content of the data processed by other pipelines and their processors.  **Note**: Using the `PUT` method updates your pipeline order by replacing your current order with the new one sent to your Datadog organization.
+Since logs are processed sequentially, reordering a pipeline may change the structure and content of the data processed by other pipelines and their processors.

+**Note**: Using the `PUT` method updates your pipeline order by replacing your current order with the new one sent to your Datadog organization.

 ### Examples